 MATERIALS AND METHODS

 In this study, twenty-four healthy Indian Pariah dogs were selected and divided into four age groups, with six dogs in each group.
-The groups were categorized based on age: Group I consisted of dogs aged 1 month, Group II included dogs at 3 months, Group III featured 1-year-olds, and Group IV comprised dogs that were 3 years old.
+The groups were categorised based on age: Group I consisted of dogs aged 1 month, Group II included dogs at 3 months, Group III featured 1-year-olds, and Group IV comprised dogs that were 3 years old.

 Group I: 1 month